The Unstructured Platform API is separate from Unstructured Serverless API services.

 Create a destination connector

-To create a destination connectors, use the POST method to call the /destinations endpoint.
-In the request body, specify the settings for the connector.
+In the CreateDestinationConnector object (for the Python SDK) or the request body (for curl or Postman), specify the settings for the connector.
 For the specific settings to include, which differ by connector, see Destinations.

 Update a destination connector